mit-han-lab/Quest/README.md

 ## TD;LR
-Quest is an effient long-context LLM inference framework that leverages **query-aware sparsity** in KV cache to reduce memory movement during attention and thus boost throughput.
+Quest is an efficient long-context LLM inference framework that leverages **query-aware sparsity** in KV cache to reduce memory movement during attention and thus boost throughput.

 ## Abstract
 As the demand for long-context large language models (LLMs) increases, models with context windows of up to 128k or 1M tokens are becoming increasingly prevalent.
 However, long-